MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli.md

 `pac paportal upload --path "C:\portals\starter-portal" --deploymentProfile test`

-In this file, you can have the table (entity) name with table id, list of attributes, and the values that you want to override while uploading the portal configuration using the `deploymentProfile` parameter.
+In this file, you can have the table (entity) name with table ID, list of attributes, and the values that you want to override while uploading the portal configuration using the `deploymentProfile` parameter.

 Additionally, you can use the `OS` variable to access the operating system's environment variables.